 Season 4 Turned Upside Down Due to a Content Leak

-In April, just weeks before the arrival of season four, volume one, a curious thing happened: a themed Stranger Things Monopoly board game somehow made its way into the world.
-And, as the internet would quickly come to learn, it featured a lot of spoilers for all the episodes that, at that point, had been such a well-guarded secret.
+In April, just weeks before the arrival of season four, episode one, a curious thing happened: a themed Stranger Things Monopoly board game somehow made its way into the world.
+As the internet would quickly come to learn, it featured a lot of spoilers for all the episodes that, at that point, had been such a well-guarded secret.

 According to sources for The Hollywood Reporter, the Duffers had a “total meltdown” when they learned of the breach.
 The situation seems to have been made worse because the brothers reportedly had no involvement in the game or its contents.
 An insider for The Hollywood Reporter notes the Duffer brothers are usually consulted on branding arrangements, but suggests Stranger Things licensing operates on such a vast scale that it’s not always possible for them to sign off on everything connected to the show.

-Still, while a small slip-up at a store wouldn’t normally be big news, the fact it was related to Stranger Things means it didn’t take long for those story secrets to become a very, very big deal when posted to the web.
+While a small slip-up at a store wouldn’t normally be big news, the fact it was related to Stranger Things means it didn’t take long for those story secrets to become a very big deal when posted to the web.

 Toys are Often the Source of Entertainment Content Leaks